 The STI-GA is responsible for establishing policies governing the lifetimes of STI-CA root certificates.
 Since changes to the Trusted STI-CA List are dynamically distributed to relying parties within the relatively short polling interval, it is possible to configure STI-CA root certificates with lifetimes that are shorter than typical root certificate lifetimes (e.g., STI-CA root certificate lifetimes in the range of 6 months to a year would be feasible).
 During root certificate rollover, the new root certificate must be listed on the Trusted STI-CA List for at least one polling interval before being used as the trust anchor for new certificates issued to relying parties.
 This will ensure that relying parties are in possession of the new STI-CA root certificate before it is needed for certification path validation.
 The STI-PA shall remove root certificates from the Trusted STI-CA List when they expire.

-STI-PA Administration of Service Providers
+STI-PA Administration of STI Participants

-The STI-PA shall maintain a list of valid Service Providers who hold tokens, as represented by Service Provider Codes.
+The STI-PA shall maintain a list of valid STI Participants who hold tokens, as represented by Service Provider Codes.
 The assignment of Service Provider Codes is outside the scope of this document.
 The assumption is that the STI-GA indicates the entity that should be the source for these identifiers.

-The trust model for SHAKEN defines the STI-PA as the Trust Anchor for the token-based mechanism for validation of Service Providers within a national/regional administrative domain.
-Per ATIS-1000080, SHAKEN Governance Model and Certificate Management [Ref 2], the STI-PA issues Service Provider Code (SPC) tokens to Service Providers authorizing an SP to obtain STI-certificates.
+The trust model for SHAKEN defines the STI-PA as the Trust Anchor for the token-based mechanism for validation of STI Participants within a national/regional administrative domain.
+Per ATIS-1000080, SHAKEN Governance Model and Certificate Management [Ref 2], the STI-PA issues SPC tokens to STI Participants authorizing an STI Participant to obtain STI-certificates.
 These SPC tokens include the SPC value and a “ca” = “false” boolean in the TNAuthList field.
 Per ATIS-1000092, Signature-based Handling of Asserted Information using Tokens (SHAKEN): Delegate Certificates, the STI-PA also issues SPC tokens with an SPC value and “ca”=”true” in the TNAuthList.
-These Service Provider Code tokens authorize a Service Provider to obtain a CA certificate from an approved STI-CA in order to establish a Subordinate CA (SCA) to issue delegate certificates.
-The STI-PA shall also provide guidelines for the renewal and revocation of Service Provider Code tokens.
+These SPC tokens authorize An STI Participant to obtain a CA certificate from an approved STI-CA in order to establish a Subordinate CA (SCA) to issue delegate certificates.
+The STI-PA shall also provide guidelines for the renewal and revocation of SPC tokens.